JCSLUGithub/WebTechLab-MidtermProject/README.md

 # WebTechLab-MidtermProject
-A repository for the contents of the Midterm Project assigned in the course Web Systems and Technologies Laboratory.
+A repository created for the contents of the Midterm Project assigned in the course Web Systems and Technologies Laboratory.

 **"CMS"** Folder: Files related to the Content Management System will be placed in this folder.